Celiac Disease and Sjögren’s

-What is Sjögren’s Syndrome?
+What is Sjögren’s?

 Sjögren’s can also result in damage to tissues of the lungs, kidneys and liver.
 Some people may experience joint pain, swollen salivary glands, skin rashes or dry skin, persistent dry cough or fatigue.
 Anyone can develop this condition, however it is more common in women, people over the age of 40, and people who have a rheumatic disease such as arthritis and lupus.

-- In patients who have Sjögren’s syndrome in addition to celiac disease, it is necessary to continue to maintain a strict gluten-free diet, however, there is not much evidence that a gluten-free diet can help those who only have Sjögren’s syndrome
+- In patients who have Sjögren’s in addition to celiac disease, it is necessary to continue to maintain a strict gluten-free diet, however, there is not much evidence that a gluten-free diet can help those who only have Sjögren’s

 Where Can I Learn More?

 Do you or a family member suffer from Sjögren’s?
 You may have celiac disease.
 Find out now.
 Take our Celiac Disease Symptoms Checklist.